Gissio/radpro/docs/users.md

 For faster bit generation, use a radioactive source.

-## Data logging

-To log data using Rad Pro, select a data logging interval in the settings.
-Data is automatically logged in the background.

 ## radpro-tool

-`radpro-tool` lets you download data logs, log live data on your computer, submit live data to radiation monitoring websites, and sync the device's clock.
+`radpro-tool` gives you low-level access to your device, allowing you to download data logs, log live data on your computer, submit live data to radiation monitoring websites, get device information and sync the device's clock.

 To use `radpro-tool`, install [Python](https://www.python.org) and the necessary requirements by running the following command in a terminal: